mbingenheimer/sutra2DNA/README.md

 # sutra2DNA
 Repository for the sutra@DNA project at TU

-Members: Rob Kulathinal, Justin Brody, Michael DArcy, Marcus Bingenheimer
+Members:  Marcus Bingenheimer, Justin Brody, Michael DArcy, Rob Kulathinal

 This is the code we distribute as part of the sutra2DNA project at Temple University.